 The FIFA Master

 The FIFA Master is an International Master in Management, Law and Humanities of Sport and is one of the premier Sports Management postgraduate degrees in the world.
 It is run by the International Centre for Sport Studies (CIES) in Neuchâtel, Switzerland.
 It was created to promote management education within the sports world and regularly develops all-round managers who can cope with the increasingly complex world of sport.
 The course is run in partnership with three universities in three different countries.
-The course begins with the Humanities of Sport module for three months at De Montfort University in Leicester, England.
-It then continues with the Sports Management module and four months at one of the top management schools in Europe, SDA Bocconi School of Management in Milan, Italy.
-Finally the course ends with four months of Sports Law at the University of Neuchâtel, Switzerland.
+It begins with the Humanities of Sport module for three months at De Montfort University in Leicester, England.
+Continues with the Sports Management module and four months at one of Europe’s top management schools, SDA Bocconi School of Management in Milan, Italy.
+Finally, the course ends with four months of Sports Law at the University of Neuchâtel, Switzerland.

 Each year, around 30 students are selected from a wide array of different nationalities (29 different nationalities in my class) and different professional backgrounds.
 It is this diversity that makes the program so rich and as it is interdisciplinary, it provides postgraduates with the opportunity to learn a broad range of subjects and develop their analytical skills to better cope with the fast-changing trends in the sport industry.
 Through the FIFA Master Alumni network, we have also come out of this with a strong network across the sports industry globally.